ryanbmarx/graphics-docs/index.md

 #Welcome to thge Tribune graphics documentation.
-Here's how to do things.
+Look to the left to learn how to do things.